kecskesn/design-patterns-typescript/src/01-creational-patterns/03-builder/README.md

 When to use?

 When there could be several flavors of an object and to avoid the constructor telescoping.
 The key difference from the factory pattern is that; factory pattern is to be used when the creation is a one step process while builder pattern is to be used when the creation is a multi step process.

+Say you have a constructor with ten optional parameters.
+Calling such a beast is very inconvenient; therefore, you overload the constructor and create several shorter versions with fewer parameters.
+These constructors still refer to the main one, passing some default values into any omitted parameters.

+The Builder pattern lets you build objects step by step, using only those steps that you really need.
+After implementing the pattern, you don’t have to cram dozens of parameters into your constructors anymore.